javonharper/Tomb-The-Roguelike/README.txt

 Classes can be upgraded to other classes.
 For example, a level 3 Adventurer can become a Magician, Priest, Fighter, or Rogue.
 Similarly, classes can be combined to create hybrid-classes.
-For example, a player with experience at a level 2 Magician and a level 2 Figter can have the oppurtunity to become a Psychic Warrior.
+For example, a player with experience at a level 2 Magician and a level 2 Figter can have the oppurtunity to become a Psychic Warrior(not implemented yet).

 In Tomb, the maps, items, and enemies are randomly generated so no game is ever the same.